MedRecChain/MedRecChain/README.md

 ## About The Project

 MedRecChain is a decentralized solution for Electronic Medical Records sharing systems (EMR).
 It utilizes the Ethereum network and IPFS technology to provide a secure and transparent platform for managing and sharing medical records.
-## Dependencies

-To run MedRecChain, you need the following dependencies:

-- Ethereum client or provider (e.g., Ganache, Infura)
-- IPFS node or gateway
-- React development environment

 ### Requirements